stranck/OpenLyght/README.md

 # OpenLyght
-An oper source lighting software, to control your lights over DMX512
+An Open Source lighting software, to control your lights over DMX512

 ## About the project:

-Openlyght was born from the idea of trasforming entry-level dmx console to something better, a semi-professional setup, ideal for run lights in mid-level shows.
+Openlyght was born from the idea of trasforming entry-level dmx console into something better, a semi-professional setup, ideal for run lights in mid-level shows.

-Openlyght is based on two ideas:
+Openlyght is based on two main ideas:
-- **Versatility:** Openlyght by its own it's just an of interface, a sort of kernel, that manages everything and offers some basics function to the user.
-It's like an empty box that helps you in build your own show, your own gui, as easy as writing on your keyboard.
-You can integrate more elaborate function and effects thanks to plugins.
+- **Versatility:** Openlyght by its own it's just an interface, a sort of kernel, that manages everything and offers some basic functions to the user.
+It's like an empty box that helps you build your own show, your own gui, as easy as writing on your keyboard.
+You can integrate more elaborate functions and effects thanks to plugins.
 Openlyght provides you 3 useful plugins: [DMXUtils](https://github.com/stranck/OpenLyght/tree/master/Plugins/DMXUtils) _(for reciving input from your console and sending the output to your lights)_,  [ButtonUtils](https://github.com/stranck/OpenLyght/tree/master/Plugins/ButtonsUtils) _(for getting the input from some buttons mounted on an Arduino.
-Usefull for having some exec buttons and sequences)_ and [ColorEffect](https://github.com/stranck/OpenLyght/tree/master/Plugins/ColorEffect) _(A special effect made for work with the color of your lights)_.
+Useful for having some exec buttons and sequences)_ and [ColorEffect](https://github.com/stranck/OpenLyght/tree/master/Plugins/ColorEffect) _(A special effect made to work with the color of your lights)_.

 - **Channels and channels modifiers:** Openlyght has 512 physical channels (A dmx universe that should be outputted to lights) and an infinite amount of virtual channels (That can be used internally by the software/showfile).
 You can add an infinite number of channels modifier to each channel.
 A channel modifier it's just an object that recives a dmx value in input and returns another elaborated value in output.

-Taking a cue from the grandMa's engines _(the top tier of the lighting consolle imho)_, OpenLyght offers professional solutions for create all the effects you need to make your shows unforgettable.
+Taking a cue from the grandMa's engines _(the top tier of the lighting consolle imho)_, OpenLyght offers professional solutions to create all the effects you need to make your shows unforgettable.

-Make sure to be subscribed to my [Telegram channel](https://t.me/Stranck) for recive all of the updates of that project!
+Make sure to subscribe on my [Telegram channel](https://t.me/Stranck) to receive all the poject's updates!

 ### Demo videos:
 - _\[24/12/2017]_ [First livestream.
 Some random music](https://www.facebook.com/stranck/videos/1588491717897907)